Trending

 Stay Connected Facebook social media icon X social media icon Linkedin social media icon Linkedin social media icon

-The Office of Advocacy supports businesses with less than 500 employees, non-profit organizations, and independent contractors.
+The Office of Advocacy supports businesses with fewer than 500 employees, non-profit organizations, and independent contractors.
 Our mission is to help small entities as regulations are developed in Washington.

-We are an independent office within the U.S. Small Business Administration (SBA).
+We are a voice for small businesses in the executive branch.
 We do not take part in SBA’s work on loans, disaster relief, or procurement.

 REGULATION RESEARCH OUTREACH NEWSROOM RESOURCES ABOUT